baolongvncom/family-tree-project/README.md

 | hungvo210405@gmail.com| 123456       |
 | long@gmail.com  | 123456     |

+Wait about 1 minutes if you first login to the Website

 ## Nuxt Minimal Starter

 Look at the [Nuxt documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.